South Korea

 Children per mother (CPM)

-In 2024, the average number of children per mother in South Korea stands at 1.68, showing a slight increase of 0.02 from 2023.
-Despite this recent uptick, the five-year trend reveals a decline, with an average CPM of 1.72 during that period.
-When compared to the 2000s average of 1.94, the current rate is approximately 0.26 lower.
-Among 38 countries globally, South Korea registers the lowest CPM value.
+In 2024, the children per mother (CPM) ratio in South Korea stands at 1.68, showing a slight increase of 0.02 from 2023.
+Despite this recent rise, the CPM has been on a downward trend over the past five years, averaging 1.72 during that period.
+Compared to the 2000s average of 1.94, the current level is approximately 0.26 lower.
+South Korea recorded its minimum CPM over the three-year span from 2022 to 2024, with an average of around 1.69.
+Looking back to 2000–2002, the CPM peaked at just over 2.04.
+Among 38 countries, South Korea now has the lowest CPM.

 | Year | CPM | Year | CPM |